Record your local wildlife

 Take part in a Citizen Science project

 There are loads of specific citizen science projects that need your wildlife records.
-Help Bumblebee Conservation Trust by becoming a BeeWatcher or download the PlantTracker app to help weed out invasive plant species.
+Download iNaturalist and take part in City Nature Challenge, Help Bumblebee Conservation Trust by becoming a BeeWatcher or download the PlantTracker app to help weed out invasive plant species – to name but a few!

-We have a whole list of projects on our ‘Become a Citizen Scientist‘ page.
+We have a full list of projects on our ‘Become a Citizen Scientist‘ page – find out how you can take part!

 Avon Wildlife Trust